The problem with alcohol testing before getting behind the wheel

 Many companies that generate revenue through alcohol sales carefully train their staff members to ensure proper compliance with state service laws.
 They may also post signage throughout the business clarifying policies and provide certain amenities to reduce the likelihood of a patron driving drunk.

 Breath test devices that people pay to use are one tool for helping businesses deter drunk driving.
 Unfortunately, they can give motorists a false sense of confidence.
-Someone who has tested their blood alcohol concentration (BAC) before leaving a bar or restaurant could still end up arrested for driving under the influence (DUI) charges.
+Someone who has tested their blood alcohol content (BAC) before leaving a bar or restaurant could still end up arrested for driving under the influence (DUI) charges.
 Why doesn’t testing guarantee compliance with the law?

 A test could be inaccurate